 Fourth, since the objective is that the operator should be financially no worse (or better) off, the reimbursement due for revenue forgone is the same as the revenue that would be earned by the operator in the counterfactual.
 This can be thought of as the hypothesised commercial revenue, which is the product of the non-generated (“commercial”) trips and the average fare forgone.
 Note that if the concession was not free, then revenue forgone would be the hypothesised commercial revenue, less any revenue from fares paid directly to the operator by concessionary passengers.

 Fifth, since operators will carry additional passengers because of the concession, some additional operating costs are likely to be incurred.
 The DfT Calculator estimates an additional cost rate per generated passenger using various factors that reflect network characteristics, which when multiplied by the number of generated passengers gives reimbursement for additional costs.
+This calculation is made significantly more complex where additional service capacity (in particular, enhanced service frequency) is needed to accommodate generated concessionary passengers.
+Additional commercial patronage is likely to be attracted by improved service levels, and consequently the potential for increased commercial revenue needs to be allowed for, to offset additional operating costs.

-Total “no better off, no worse off” reimbursement is then the sum of the reimbursement for revenue forgone, and reimbursement for additional costs.
+Total “no better off, no worse off” reimbursement is then the sum of the reimbursement for revenue forgone, and reimbursement for net additional costs.
+Typically, reimbursement for revenue forgone is significantly larger than reimbursement for additional costs, but the relative proportions are very dependent upon circumstances.

 The DfT Calculator implements this sequence of calculations in an Excel spreadsheet.
 The user is required to fill designated cells with input values (for example, with the year of calculation, the number of concessionary journeys made, and then the more detailed inputs for the other components).
 The spreadsheet uses macros to shift the focus of calculation between separate worksheets.
-Although this works adequately as a one-off process for an individual operator, it is cumbersome and inefficient if a TCA has to calculate reimbursement for a large number of operators.
+Although this works adequately as a one-off process for an individual operator, it is cumbersome and inefficient if a TCA has to calculate reimbursement for a large number of operators, as do most PTEs.
 In practice, therefore, the Calculator spreadsheet tends to be used as a guide to the reimbursement that would be calculated with strict observance of the Guidance, but other mechanisms are used for the practical calculation of payments due to individual operators.

 However, the Guidance is clear that in the event of an appeal by an operator, DfT will use its Calculator to inform a decision on the correct level of “no better, no worse off” reimbursement.
 Consequently, there is a need to ensure that reimbursement arrangements lead to operator payments that are consistent with those that would emerge from the Calculator, or that there is a clear rationale for why results may be different.